 Ballet 5:8 had its beginning in 2009, when founding directors Julianna Slager and Amy Kozol first moved to Chicago.
 The city seemed to be brimming with creativity–a hub for artists of all kinds and dance companies of all varieties, from ballet to modern to ballroom, classical and contemporary, big and small.
 Still, one type of performance group remained unrepresented–there was not a single faith-based ballet company in the city or in the entire upper Midwest region.

-In January of 2012, the company idea had become the running inside joke–something to be acted upon “someday.”
-Everything changed, however, after Amy had a serious conversation with a good friend who had volunteered early on to pray about the company.
+In January of 2012, Kozol had a serious conversation with a good friend who had volunteered early on to pray with her and Slager about the company.

 “I don’t think there’s anything left to pray about.”

 In the weeks that followed, the sense of calling that Amy and Julianna had started to take for granted took on a new sense of urgency.
 After another round of serious prayer, it seemed clear that, for some reason, the time was right.
 Ballet 5:8 released audition information for the 2012-2013 performing season and, over the course of the following months, ended up with a cast of six professional dancers from as far as Australia who joined the company for its inaugural season.